joaquinmenendez/RAGit/README.md

 - [ ] Wrap up all together

 ### Extra mile
+- [ ] Optimize StT by adding punctuation (LLM calling)
+- [ ] Dynamically select the prompt by using the language in the video (worth it?  what if query is in a != language?)
 - [ ] Enable RAG fusion
 - [ ] Implement SemanticRetrieve to create chunks (default is len words)